-In February 2010, the Administration requested \$35.1 billion in supplemental funds for DOD and State/USAID to pay for the cost of the December 2009 decision by President Obama to deploy an additional 30,000 troops to Afghanistan, bringing total troop levels there to 98,000 by the fall of 2010.
-A FY2010 supplemental is necessary because the decision to add troops was made in December 2009 after the Administration submitted its regular request in May 2009.

-The December 2009 decision to add more troops in Afghanistan was designed to reverse the deteriorating security situation and "break the Taliban's momentum" by targeting the insurgency, securing key population centers, and training more Afghan forces."5
+In February 2010, the Administration requested \$35.1 billion in supplemental funds for DOD and State/USAID to pay for the unanticipated cost of the December 2009 decision by President Obama to deploy an additional 30,000 troops to Afghanistan, bringing total troop levels there to 98,000 by the fall of 2010.
+That supplemental was enacted on July 27, 2010.
+The December 2009 decision to add more troops in Afghanistan was designed to reverse the deteriorating security situation and "break the Taliban's momentum" by targeting the insurgency, securing key population centers, and training more Afghan forces."